openaps/docs/docs/docs/Gear Up/CGM.md

 * the older Medtronic CGM system (MiniMed Paradigm REAL-Time Revel or Enlite),
 * and other CGM or CGM-like devices (Abbott's FreeStyle Libre) if the data is uploaded to Nightscout and the OpenAPS rig has Internet connectivity.

+### Using a Dexcom CGM

 With Dexcom G4, the Share platform is not required; but is valuable for uploading BG data to the cloud (and into Nightscout, which can then send BGs to the rig).
 However, without Share, a G4 receiver can instead be plugged in directly to the OpenAPS rig.
-For Dexcom G5 Mobile you can also use a compatible receiver (software upgraded G4 with Share receiver or a G5 Mobile Receiver), or also pull data from the Dexcom Share servers into Nightscout for use with an Internet-connected OpenAPS rig.
+For Dexcom G5 you can also use a compatible receiver (software upgraded G4 with Share receiver or a G5 Mobile Receiver), or also pull data from the Dexcom Share servers into Nightscout for use with an Internet-connected OpenAPS rig.
+The same applies for G6 as it does for a G5.

-NOTE: You can also pull CGM data from Nightscout as an alternative (including Dexcom G5 to iOS device + Nightscout Bridge plugin), or use xDrip (see below).
-The Medtronic CGM system communicates directly with the associated pump, so that data can be retrieved using the CareLink USB stick.
-The Medtronic Minimed 530g Pump's Enlite CGM Sensors CAN be used with the older OpenAPS compatible Medtronic Pumps (Despite that pump originally being offered with SoftSensor CGM Sensors).
+Also note that an easy way to [loop offline](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/offline-looping-and-monitoring.html#c-send-g5-or-g6-bgs-direct-to-rig-xdrip-js-lookout-logger) is to choose the `xdrip-js` setup option during `oref0-setup` (in 0.7.0 and later versions) to have the rig pull directly from a G5 or G6 receiver.

-### Using the Dexcom receiver CGM
+### Using the Medtronic CGM

-This refers to the Dexcom receiver hardware.
-Note that your Dexcom should be nearly fully charged before plugging it in to a Raspberry Pi or Edison-based OpenAPS rigs.
-If, when you plug in your receiver, it causes your WiFi dongle to stop blinking, that is a sign that it is drawing too much power and needs to be charged.
-Once the receiver is fully charged, it will stay charged when connected to the rig.
+As the Medtronic pump collects data directly from the Enlite sensors, OpenAPS will retrieve CGM data in addition to your regular pump data from your pump.
+This CGM setup means you can loop offline without any extra setup steps.

 ### Pulling CGM data from the cloud

-Your OpenAPS implementation can also pull CGM data from a Nightscout site in addition to pulling from the CGM directly.
+Your OpenAPS implementation can also pull CGM data from a Nightscout site in addition to pulling from the CGM directly, when your rig has internet connectivity.
 You can find more documentation about pulling CGM data from a Nightscout site [here](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/nightscout-setup.html).

 * If you have an Android phone, you can use the xDrip app to get your data from the Dexcom to Nightscout, to then be used in OpenAPS.
-* If you have a Share receiver [follow these directions](http://www.nightscout.info/wiki/welcome/nightscout-with-xdrip-and-dexcom-share-wireless) to set up your Android uploader and Nightscout website.
+* If you have a Dexcom G4 Share receiver or Dexcom G5/G6 paired with your phone, you can send that data to Nightscout to be used by OpenAPS.
 * You could also build a DIY receiver.
 Directions to build the receiver, set up your uploader and Nightscout can be found [here](http://www.nightscout.info/wiki/nightscout-with-xdrip-wireless-bridge).
 * You can also use part of the DIY receiver set up - the wixel – directly to the Raspberry Pi.
 Learn more about the wixel setup [here](https://github.com/jamorham/python-usb-wixel-xdrip) and [here](https://github.com/ochenmiller/wixelpi_uploader).
 * If you are using Abbott Freestyle Libre in combination with Sony SmartWatch 3 and xdrip+ (or possibly other combinations of technology to get Libre data up into the cloud), you can also pull CGM data directly from Nightscout.

-### Using the Medtronic CGM

-As the Medtronic pump collects data directly from the Enlite sensors, OpenAPS will retrieve CGM data in addition to your regular pump data from your pump.
-While you use the same OpenAPS commands to get it, the Medtronic CGM data may need a little special formatting after being retrieved.
-If so, it will be specified in other areas of the documentation.
+### Offline looping options

+See [this page for much more detail on all of your offline looping options](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/offline-looping-and-monitoring.html) with various CGM types.